KevinWu098/KevinWu098/README.md

 ## Hi there!
-I'm Kevin, a Frontend Developer and a CS student at the University of Califoria, Irvine.
+I'm Kevin, a Frontend Developer and a CS student at UC Irvine.

 Currently, I'm focusing on familiarizing myself with React while strengthening my UI/UX design skills 🎨 but I'm excited to delve into Data Science as well.